Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

 ## **Use Partner Connect to Create a StreamSets Organization**
 Duration: 5

-We’ll use [Snowflake Partner Connect](https://docs.snowflake.com/en/user-guide/ecosystem-partner-connect.html) to set up a StreamSets organization that will have your [Snowflake Credentials](https://docs.streamsets.com/portal/platform-txsnowflake/latest/tx-snowflake/GettingStarted/MyAccount.html#concept_d2k_yld_gsb) auto-populated in addition to your [Snowflake Pipeline Default Settings](https://docs.streamsets.com/portal/platform-txsnowflake/latest/tx-snowflake/GettingStarted/MyAccount.html#concept_ofy_mld_gsb) so you can start building pipelines right away.
+We’ll use [Snowflake Partner Connect](https://docs.snowflake.com/en/user-guide/ecosystem-partner-connect.html) to set up a StreamSets organization that will  auto-populate [Snowflake Credentials](https://docs.streamsets.com/portal/platform-txsnowflake/latest/tx-snowflake/GettingStarted/MyAccount.html#concept_d2k_yld_gsb) and [Snowflake Pipeline Default Settings](https://docs.streamsets.com/portal/platform-txsnowflake/latest/tx-snowflake/GettingStarted/MyAccount.html#concept_ofy_mld_gsb) so you can start building pipelines right away.

 Note: All steps assume you are using the SnowSight UI.

-1. After logging into your Snowflake Trial instance, confirm that your active role is **ACCOUNTADMIN** in the top left corner of the UI.
+1. After logging into your Snowflake Trial instance, look in the top left corner of the UI to confirm that your active role is **ACCOUNTADMIN** .
 If it is not:
    - select the drop down next to your user name
    - click on **Switch Role**
    - select **ACCOUNTADMIN**

   ![Set your Role to AccountAdmin](assets/snowflake_set_role.png)

-2. On the left menu, expand the Admin section and select Partner Connect.
+2. On the left menu, expand the **Admin** section and select **Partner Connect**.

   ![Partner Connect](assets/partner_connect_admin.png)